GET HARD RESULTS. Start here

 It’s not quite accurate to say ED medications reverse the condition.
 But they can help treat the symptoms, making it easier to get hard and stay hard while you address underlying issues.

-After all, it takes time for lifestyle changes and medical treatments to take effect.
+After all, it takes time for lifestyle changes and medical treatments to make a difference.

 Here’s a rundown of the current FDA-approved prescription medications for ED:

-Additionally, evidence compiled in a 2018 review of studies suggests that testosterone therapy may be an option for mild ED symptoms that don’t respond to typical ED medications.
+Additionally, a 2018 review of studies suggested that testosterone therapy may be an option for mild ED symptoms that don’t respond to typical ED medications.

 Your day-to-day routine — including what you eat and drink — might affect your ability to get it up.